-In the mid 1980s, world oil prices and oil demand began to decline rapidly, thereby affecting the impetus and available financing to undertake hydrocarbon exploration in the Canadian Arctic.
+In the mid 1980s, world oil prices and oil demand began to decline rapidly, thereby affecting the impetus, and available financing to undertake hydrocarbon exploration in the western Canadian Arctic.
 In March 1989, the Exxon Valdez ran aground in Prince William Sound, Alaska.
 Worldwide publicity of the spill's impacts had repercussions for hydrocarbon exploration, development and transportation throughout North America, particularly in the Beaufort Sea region.

 In 1989, Imperial was granted approval to drill the Isserk I-15 well.
 However, in 1990 the Environmental Impact Review Board (EIRB), created under the IFA, found a lack of preparedness of the government and Gulf to deal with a major oil blowout in the Beaufort Sea.
-The EIRB recommended the Minister of Indian and Northern Affairs not approve Gulf's proposed Kulluk drilling program.
+The EIRB recommended the Minister of Indian and Northern Affairs not approve Gulf's proposed Kulluk Drilling Program.
 Following the denial of the Kulluk drilling program, there was little exploration activity in the Mackenzie Delta or Beaufort Sea for the next decade.
-In 1999-2000 increasing North American gas prices led to a renewal of seismic exploration in the Mackenzie Valley/Beaufort Sea and the drilling of several exploration wells in the Mackenzie Delta.
-However, Devon's Paktoa C-60 well drilled in 2005-06, which targeted natural gas and discovered a reported 240 million barrels (mmbbl)(38 106m3) of recoverable oil, has been the only Beaufort Sea offshore well drilled in the last 22 years.
+In 1999-2000 increasing North American gas prices led to a renewal of seismic exploration in the Mackenzie Delta.
+However, Devon's Paktoa C-60 well drilled in 2005-06, which targeted natural gas and discovered a reported 240 million barrels (397 10^6m^3) of recoverable oil, has been the only Beaufort Sea offshore well drilled in the last 22 years.